laravel/docs/quick.md

 <a name="directories"></a>
 ### Directory Structure

-After installing the framework, take a glance around the project to familiarize yourself with the directory structure.
-The `app` directory contains folders such as `views`, `controllers`, and `models`.
-Most of your application's code will reside somewhere in this directory.
-You may also wish to explore the `app/config` directory and the configuration options that are available to you.
+After instalatoin, take a look around to familiarize yourself with the directory structure.

+The `app` directory will contain most of your project and contains folders such as `views`, `controllers`, and `models`.
+You may also wish to explore the `app/config` directory and the [configuration](/docs/configuration) options.

 <a name="local-development-environment"></a>
 ## Local Development Environment

-In the past, configuring a local PHP development environment on your machine was a headache.
-Installing the proper version of PHP, required extensions, and other needed components is time consuming and confusing.
-Instead, consider using [Laravel Homestead](/docs/homestead).
-Homestead is a simple virtual machine designed for Laravel and [Vagrant](http://vagrantup.com).
-Since the Homestead Vagrant box is pre-packaged with all of the software you need to build robust PHP applications, you can create a virtualized, isolated development environment in seconds.
-Here is a list of some of the goodies included with Homestead:
+Laravel provides the optional [Laravel Homestead](/docs/homestead) virtual machine, designed to take frustration out of managing servers and dependencies.
+Homestead uses [Vagrant](http://vagrantup.com) and is pre-packaged with all required software, taking seconds to deploy.
+It includes:

 - Nginx
 - PHP 5.5